 Go to specific individual groups to identify goals, then take those goals out to public for input on how to achieve them for various targeted sub-populations (adopt a targeted universalism approach).

-Go to where the public is (go to already-established meetings, rather than making new ones).
+Go to where the public is, such as already-established meetings, community events, farmer’s markets and similar..

 Consider focus groups, street surveys.

-Make sure to include experts with lived experience – the plan should be developed by those who use, benefit from, and interact with the system.
+Goto experts with lived experience – the plan should be developed by those who use, benefit from, and interact with the system.
+Outreach needs to be trauma informed, and connect with a wide-variety of people experiencing homelessness, not just those engaging with shelters and outreach teams.

 Hire/assign someone on the team to be specifically focused on communications and engagement.